Reggie (wrestler): Initial run and 24/7 Champion (2020–2022)

-Move to NXT (2022–present)
+Move to NXT (2022–2024)

 In late October, mysterious vignettes began airing on NXT that were done by a person under the alias Scrypts, a seemingly rebellious character who claimed to have unparalleled skills and would bring down NXT.
-More vignettes aired over the next few weeks and on the November 22 episode of NXT, Reggie debuted for the brand as the mysterious Scrypts, officially changing his ring name and gimmick.
-In December, Scrypts had a brief feud with Ikemen Jiro after taking his jacket, beating him on the December 27 episode of NXT and giving back his jacket afterwards.
-On the January 27, 2023 episode of NXT Level Up, Scrypts defeated Oro Mensah.
+More vignettes aired over the next few weeks and on the November 22 episode of NXT, Reggie debuted for the brand as the mysterious Scrypts, defeating Guru Raaj, changing his ring name and gimmick in the process.
+During his time in NXT, he had feuds with Ikemen Jiro and Axiom.
+After being unmasked by Axiom on the May 2 episode of NXT, he turned face and began to work with Axiom as a tag team.
+On the July 18 episode of NXT, Scrypts turned on Axiom and aligned himself with Bronco Nima and Lucien Price, turning heel and creating the stable Out The Mud (O.T.M.).
+On May 1, 2024, it was announced that Bateman's WWE contract would expire on June 1.

+Independent circuit (2024–present)

+On May 21, 2024, it was announced that Bateman, now going by Sidney Akeem, would make his debut for Game Changer Wrestling (GCW) on June 15.